Annuities Frequently Asked Questions

 How can I close out my annuity?

-If you have any questions about potential fees send a message to the Annuity Service Center (Annuities).
+If you have any questions about potential fees send a secure email message to the Annuity Service Center.
+Select Annuities in the “Send Email to” drop down menu.
+Include your contract number(s) and any questions you have.

 To close a Fidelity annuity visit the Forms and Applications page, Choose Topic: Annuities, and select the appropriate Withdrawal (One time) Form for your annuity product.